-\Definition of POCUS: Point of Care Ultrasound (POCUS): Refers to the use of portable ultrasonography at a patient's bedside for diagnostic (e.g., symptom or sign-based examination) purposes.
+Definition of POCUS: Point of Care Ultrasound (POCUS): Refers to the use of portable ultrasonography at a patient's bedside for diagnostic (e.g., symptom or sign-based examination) purposes.
 This is exclusive of using ultrasound for image-guidance purposes such as for regional anesthesia or vascular access.

-Add glossary definition of "full scope of practice" - approved for distribution June 2020 COA meeting
+Add glossary definition of "full scope of practice"

-Proposed Change Key Points Add the following glossary definition to Master's and Practice Doctorate Standards, and Accreditation Policies and Procedures: • There was a disconnect between the generic, one-sentence definition proposed by the Full Scope of Practice Competency Task Force and the AANA definition which addresses categories of care.
-Full scope of nurse anesthesia practice - Preparation of graduates who can administer anesthesia and anesthesia-related care in five general categories: (1) preanesthetic/preprocedure; (2) intraoperative/intraprocedure; (3) postoperative/ postprocedure; (4) pain management; and (5) other services.
+Approved Change Key Points Add the following glossary definition to the Doctoral Standards and Accreditation Policies and Procedures manual: There was a disconnect between the generic, one-sentence definition proposed by the Full Scope of Practice Competency Task Force and the AANA definition which addresses categories Full scope of nurse anesthesia practice - of care.
+Preparation of graduates who can administer anesthesia and anesthesia-related care in five general categories: (1) preanesthetic/preprocedure; (2) intraoperative/intraprocedure; (3) postoperative/ postprocedure; (4) pain management; and (5) other services.
 These are general categories.
-CRNA scope of practice is dynamic and evolving.
-CRNA clinical privileges should reflect the full scope of CRNA practice evidenced by individual credentials and performance.
-(Reference "Scope of Nurse Anesthesia Practice", available from AANA, Park Ridge, IL.
-Approved by the AANA Board of Directors, January 2020) The COA should ensure the "full scope of practice" definition references the AANA Scope of Practice document.
+Scope of practice is dynamic and evolving.
+The COA should ensure the "full scope of practice" definition references the AANA Scope of Practice document.

-Revise radiology definition and establish a clinical experiences requirement to support the didactic content for chest x-ray interpretation - approved for distribution June 2020 COA meeting
+Revise radiology definition and establish a clinical experiences requirement to support the didactic content for chest x-ray interpretation

-Proposed Standard Change Key Points Revise the glossary definition of radiology in the Practice Doctorate Standards: • The proposed definition incorporates the recommendation to add clinical experiences to support the didactic content.
+Approved Change Key Points Revise the glossary definition of radiology in the Practice Doctorate Standards: • The proposed definition incorporates the recommendation to add clinical experiences to support the didactic content.
 Radiology - Didactic curricular content includes the fundamentals of radiologic principles and various techniques, topographic anatomy, contrast agents, radiation safety, proper techniques of safe fluoroscopic equipment use, evaluation of normal and abnormal radiographs of the chest where findings may have perianesthetic considerations, evaluation of proper positioning of various devices (e.g., endotracheal tubes, chest tubes) and invasive vascular access catheters (e.g., central venous catheters).
 Experiences in chest X-ray interpretation are offered.